Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 However, Wen Zhi raised his hand to give his troops the ‘signal.’
 All at once, the men pulled something out of the sacks tied to their belts.
 White, palm-sized balls were held up, and with a cheer, the men bit into them.
 For those close by, whiffs of Mapo Tofu could be detected in the air.

 This food had been what Wen Zhi had requested of Claude right before they had set off for battle.
 Though the first round of Mapo Tofu had been a failure because the effects were too strong, Claude had adjusted the mana enhancement using Lady Kaguya’s notes.
 As a result, the next batch produced a dish that increased their fighting parameters significantly and healed them without leading to the battle frenzy side effect.
 Furthermore, he had added cinnamon as an extra spice to help with mana regeneration.
-When asked how they could transport this dish for consumption on the battlefield, Claude had used it as a filling for buns.
-Thus, Wen Zhi’s side had just renewed their energy in no time.
+When asked how they could transport this dish for consumption on the battlefield, Claude had used it as a filling for steamed buns.
+Thus, Wen Zhi’s side was able to renew their energy in no time.

 As their weapons clashed, they were met with stiff resistance.
 They had not been the wounded prey that they had expected them to be.
 With a hearty cheer from Wen Zhi, his troops pushed back and repelled the clan members away.